TechDufus/TravLang/release-info/introduction.md

-Three months before a new release, that is, at the half of the time window between two releases, we create a separate branch for the next version of OCaml.
+Three months before a new release, that is, at the half of the time window between two releases, we create a separate branch for the next version of travlang.
 The intention (there are always exceptions) is that the release should correspond to the state of 'trunk' at the time this branch was created, but we wait three more months for quality analysis, to get feedback and integrate bugfixes.